 Director – Marq Evans – 2021 – US – 96m

-The rise and fall of stop-frame Claymation pioneer Will Vinton and the Portland, Oregon animation studio that bore his name – from the Annecy 2021 Animation Festival in the Special Screenings – Annecy Classics section
+The rise and fall of stop-frame Claymation pioneer Will Vinton and the Portland, Oregon animation studio that bore his name – out on digital from Monday, November 21st

 Will Vinton, founder of Will Vinton Studios and the man who made Claymation a US household name, is in the middle of legal proceedings between himself and Phil Knight, founder of multimillion shoe company Nike.
 How could these two very different individuals have come into contact with one another?
 Well, they had a number of things in common.
 Both were residents of Portland, Oregon who had built up businesses there based on a successful brand name.